platanus/crabfarm-gem/README.md

 This gem facilitates the creation of new crabfarm crawlers.

-## Usage

-Install it using:

-    $ gem install crabfarm

-Then generate a new crawler using the gem's generator, you can optionally pass the crawler [crabfarm.io](http://www.crabfarm.io) remote here.

-    $ crabfarm g app new_crawler_folder --remote=platanus/demo

-The generator also provides tasks to generate navigators and reducers, more on that later:

-    $ crabfarm g navigator FrontPage
-    $ crabfarm g reducer PriceTable

-To run the tests just call:

-    $ rspec

-To use the crawler in development you can start it in server mode, just call `crabfarm s -p 3000`.

 ## Building your first crawler

 One of our biggest advantages comes from having a structured developing process based on TDD.